Novelty Detection via Robust Variational Autoencoding: EXPERIMENTS

 Using all possible thresholds for the finite datasets, we compute the AUC (area under curve) and AP (average precision) scores, while considering the outliers as “positive”.
-For each fixed $c = 0.1$, $0.2$, $0.3$, $0.4$, $0.5$ we average these results over the values of $c_{\textup{test}}$, the different choices of inlier clusters (among all possible clusters), and three runs with different random initializations for each of these choices.
+For each fixed $c = 0.1$, $0.2$, $0.3$, $0.4$, $0.5$ we average these results over the values of $c_{\textup{test}}$, the different choices of an inlier cluster (among all possible clusters), and three runs with different random initializations for each of these choices.
 We also compute the corresponding standard deviations.
-We report these results in Fig.~\ref{fig:res} and specify numerical values in the supplemental material.
+We report these results in Fig.~\ref{fig:res} and further specify numerical values in the supplementary materials.
 We observe state-of-the-art performance of MAW in all of these datasets.
-In Reuters-21578, DSEBMs performs slightly better than MAW and OCSVM has comparable performance.
-However, these two methods are not competitive in the rest of the datasets.
+There are very special instances, where other methods perform better, for example, in Reuters-21578, DSEBMs performs slightly better than MAW and OCSVM has comparable performance.
+However, overall MAW is the most competitive method considering all instances.
+In the supplementary materials we compare the runtime of MAW with benchmark methods and further study the accuracy of MAW in a different scenario, where the outliers of the training and test sets have different characteristics.
+We show that in this scenario MAW performs even better than the regular scenario.

-\subsection{Testing the effect of the novel features of MAW}
+\subsection{Testing the Effect of the Novel Features of MAW}

-We experimentally validate the effect of the following five new features of MAW: the least absolute deviation for reconstruction, the $W_1$ metric for the regularization of the latent distribution, the Gaussian mixture model assumption, full covariance matrices resulting from dimension reduction component and the lower rank constraint for the inlier mode.
-The following methods respectively replace each of the above component of MAW with a traditional one: MAW-MSE, MAW-KL divergence, MAW-same rank, MAW-single Gaussian and MAW-diagonal cov., respectively.
-In addition, we consider a standard variational autoencoder (VAE).
-Additional details for the latter six methods are in \S\ref{sec:var}.
+We experimentally validate the effect of the following features of MAW: the least absolute deviation for reconstruction, the $W_1$ metric for the regularization of the latent distribution, the GMM assumption, full covariance matrices resulting from the dimension reduction component, the lower rank constraint for the inlier mode and the use of a single mode prior distribution.
+To this end, we consider the following alternative models.

+\textbf{MAW-MSE:} It replaces the least absolute deviation loss $L_{\rm{VAE}}$ with the common mean squared error (MSE).